 The Christopher Plummer Blogathon 2017, No 28

-In the Christopher Plummer blogathon run by Sean Munger I added this review of Plummer in Starcrash (1978).
-Other reviews with this cast include Caroline Munro in Dracula A.D.
-(1972).
-David Hasselhoff also is reviewed in Knight Rider (1982-86) , The Asylum’s Sharknado (1997-) favourite and as a 1980s actor and singer.
-Christopher Plummer stars in my reviews of Star Trek VI – The Undiscovered Country, The Lake House and International Velvet.
-And of course The Sound of Music HERE and HERE in two different reviews about this film.
+this post was added to the Christopher Plummer blogathon run by Sean Munger.
+Other reviews with this cast include Caroline Munro in Dracula 1972 A.D. and I Don’t Want to Be Born.
+David Hasselhoff is reviewed in The Cartier Affair, The Asylum’s Sharknado and as a 1980s actor and singer.
+Christopher Plummer is tributed here in his remembrance post and in my reviews of Murder by Decree, Dreamscape, The Lake House and more.